Home School Rules & Statutes

 The parent or guardian must notify the education service district (ESD) in writing within 10 days when a child is taught at home or is withdrawn from a public school to be taught at home.
 When a child moves to a new ESD, the parent or guardian must notify the new ESD in writing within 10 days of such occurrence.
 Annual notification is not required.

 The notice must include the child’s and parent’s names and addresses, the child’s birth date, and the name of the school the child is presently attending or last attended or, if the child has not attended school, the name of the public school district where the child resides.

-Students must be tested at grades 3, 5, 8, and 10, before August 15 following the school year.
+Students must be tested at the completion of grades 3, 5, 8, and 10, by August 15th.
 If the child was withdrawn from public or private school, the first test is not required in the first 18 months of home schooling.

 Tests must be given by a qualified and neutral person as defined in OAR 581-021-0026(1)(i).